imnotwannafire/Python_car_counter_application/README.md

 - To install necessary library
 `pip install -r requirements.txt`
 ## Run
+- Replace your video file name in line 41 of carcounter.py file with your video path.
+- Run command on console
 `python3 Carcounter.py`
 ## Use app
 - To draw detection zone on image, use left mouse.